oscarotero/simple-crud/README.md

 ### FieldFactory

-This factory creates intances of the fields uses by the entities to convert the values.
+This factory creates intances of the fields used by the entities to convert the values.
 By default uses `SimpleCrud\FieldFactory` but you can create your own factory extending `SimpleCrud\FieldFactoryInstance`.
 The default FieldFactory has the following options:

 * `addNamespace` Add more namespaces where find more field classes.
 * `addSmartName` Add more smart names to asign automatically types to specific field names.